 Impact

 Memory corruption occurs when an external driver invokes an IOCTL operation with invalid input or output buffers.
 The untrusted pointer dereference can overwrite kernel memory, potentially allowing an attacker to execute arbitrary code or gain elevated privileges.
-The weakness corresponds to CWE-822.
+The weakness corresponds to CWE-119 and CWE-822.
 The description indicates direct memory corruption rather than an informational disclosure, so the primary security impact is modification of system state by a privileged entity.

 Affected Systems